Elizabeth Tully, Climate Adaptation Fund Associate Director

 Molly Cross, Director of Climate Change Adaptation for the Americas Program

-Molly Cross, Ph.D., is the Director of Climate Change Adaptation for the Americas Program of the Wildlife Conservation Society.
+Molly Cross, Ph.D., is the Director of Climate Change Adaptation for the Americas Program of the Wildlife Conservation Society and Director of Science for the Climate Adaptation Fund.
 Her work focuses on bringing together science experts and conservation practitioners to translate broad-brush climate change adaptation strategies into on-the-ground conservation actions.
 Molly is helping to lead climate change planning efforts involving diverse stakeholders at several landscapes across North and South America, focused on a range of targets from individual species to more complex ecosystems.
 She co-edited the book Climate and Conservation: Landscape and Seascape Science, Planning and Action, and co-wrote a guidebook and associated training course on Scenario Planning as a tool for climate change adaptation.
 Molly has contributed to several national climate change efforts including the U.S. National Climate Assessment, the Association of Fish and Wildlife Agencies guidance on incorporating climate change into state wildlife action plans, and the Climate-Smart Conservation guide to climate adaptation.
 She is the Science Advisor to the WCS Climate Adaptation Fund, which supports applied projects demonstrating effective interventions for wildlife adaptation to climate change.
 Molly got her Ph.D. in Environmental Science, Policy and Management from the University of California, Berkeley, where she studied ecosystem responses to climate warming and plant diversity loss in the Colorado Rocky Mountains.

 Lauren Oakes, Conservation Scientist and Adaptation Specialist